Spyder64-Bit/Damose/README.md

 - **Real-Time Bus Tracking** — Live bus positions on an interactive map using GTFS-RT feeds from Roma Mobilità
 - **Arrival Predictions** — View upcoming arrivals at any stop with real-time delay/early status
 - **Interactive Map** — Pan, zoom, and click on stops to see arrival information
+- **Route Visualization** — Select a bus line to see its complete route highlighted on the map
-- **Stop & Line Search** — Find stops by name or search for specific bus lines
+- **Stop & Line Search** — Spotlight-style search to find stops by name or search for specific bus lines
+- **User Accounts** — Optional login/registration with SQLite database
 - **Offline Mode** — Fallback to static schedule data when real-time feeds are unavailable
-- **Modern Dark UI** — Sleek interface powered by FlatLaf with smooth fade animations
+- **Modern Dark UI** — Sleek midnight-dark interface powered by FlatLaf with smooth fade animations

 ## 📸 How It Works

+1. **Login** — Optional login screen (skip to continue without account)
+2. **Loading** — Animated loading screen shows GTFS data initialization and RT connection status
-1. **Map View** — The main window displays an interactive map of Rome centered on the city
+3. **Map View** — The main window displays an interactive map of Rome
-2. **Bus Icons** — Real-time bus positions are displayed as markers on the map
+4. **Bus Icons** — Real-time bus positions are displayed as markers on the map
-3. **Stop Markers** — Click on any bus stop to see upcoming arrivals
+5. **Stop Markers** — Click on any bus stop to see upcoming arrivals
-4. **Floating Panel** — Arrivals appear in a tooltip-style panel showing:
+6. **Floating Panel** — Arrivals appear in a tooltip-style panel showing:
    - 🔴 Red dot = Bus is delayed
    - 🟢 Green dot = Bus is on time or early
-   - ⚪ White dot = Static schedule (no real-time data)
+   - ⚪ Gray dot = Static schedule (no real-time data)
-5. **Search** — Use the search button (🔍) to find stops or lines
+7. **Search** — Use the search button (🔍) to find stops or lines with Tab to switch modes

 ## 🛠️ Tech Stack